thasso/pyjip/docs/source/setup.rst

 Dependencies and requirements
 -----------------------------
-JIP does not have a lot of dependencies and they should be installed with the system automatically.
+JIP does have a bunch dependencies that should be installed with the system automatically.
 What is needed are the following libraries:

     * `SQLAlchemy <http://www.sqlalchemy.org/>`_ is used for the job database